WASHINGTON, D.C.,VIRGINIA & Maryland TRUCK ACCIDENT LAWYER

 In our pursuit of your compensation, we begin by conducting a thorough and immediate investigation.
 Time is of the essence as skid marks, gouge marks, accident debris, and other evidence can vanish quickly.
 We have accident investigators on staff whose job it is to visit the scenes of accidents and document relevant factors by taking photographs, interviewing witnesses, and searching for physical evidence.
 In large cases, it may be necessary to immediately retain an accident reconstructionist to go to the scene take pictures, measurements, and get statements.

-Furthermore, our attorneys make sure that all relevant evidence is immediately preserved so that it can be reviewed and analyzed by our experts.
+Furthermore, our truck accident attorneys make sure that all relevant evidence is immediately preserved so that it can be reviewed and analyzed by our experts.
 A letter should immediately be sent to the motor carrier so that all evidence, such as the “black box” is preserved, and a physical inspection is permitted.
 An immediate inspection can bring to light some important details that can be lost.

 If the insurance companies have called you hoping for a settlement, what they’re offering is likely much too small and will not cover the true costs of your recovery.
 We work with life planners, medical professionals, and vocational professionals to determine the true costs you have incurred and make sure that any verdict or settlement accurately reflects your needs.